UnbloktTechnology/nexeraid-examples/README.md

 1. Let's start the KYC flow by connecting to a supported wallet.

+2. Be sure that you're connected to `Mumbai` testnet on your wallet, if not, add the network to your wallet with: [ChainList Mumbai](https://chainlist.org/chain/80001)

-2. Await until the connection process starts.
+3. Await until the connection process starts.

-3. Sign the KYC Client initialization.
+4. Sign the KYC Client initialization.

-4. Let the signing end to press the button `Start KYC`
+5. Let the signing end to press the button `Start KYC`

-5. Upload your passport
+6. Upload your passport

-6. Either upload a passport from your Local machine (find some dummy passports in the `resources` folder)
+7. Either upload a passport from your Local machine (find some dummy passports in the `resources` folder)

-7. Scan your passport using a mobile phone
+8. Scan your passport using a mobile phone

-8. See the results VCs shared with your application
+9. See the results VCs shared with your application

-9. See the Rule invocation results
+10. See the Rule invocation results

 ## Project Structure